 Learn more about the United Nations, as well as Germany's and Europe's role in the organisation.

-Security and non-proliferation, environment and climate change, sustainable development and human rights – the central challenges of our time – require global solutions, and for many of them, the United Nations is indispensible.
+The central challenges of our time – security and non-proliferation; environment and climate change; sustainable development and human rights – require global solutions, and for many of them, the United Nations is indispensable.

-The United Nations is not only to be found overlooking the East River or onto Lake Geneva.
-The UN is also located in Germany-mainly in Bonn, where over 1000 UN staff members are active especially in development and environmental policies.
+The United Nations is not only found overlooking the East River or Lake Geneva.
+The UN is also located in Germany!
+The German city Bonn is the main UN location with over 1000 UN staff members are active especially in development and environmental policies.